earthobservations/gribmagic/README.md

 ## Run program in Docker

-To use gribmagic in a Docker container, you have to build the Docker image like
+To use GribMagic in a Docker container, you have to build the Docker image like
 ```
 docker build --tag gribmagic .
 ```